-Becoming a vegetarian might seem like a fad for people who want to follow celebrities like Ashley Judd or Drew Barrymore, but for a majority of people this option is driven by more serious factors like cost, environmental concerns, and (most importantly) personal health, including weight loss.
+Becoming a vegetarian might seem like a fad for people who want to follow celebrities like Miley Cyrus to Natalie Portman, but for a majority of people this option is driven by more serious factors such as cost, environmental concerns, and (most importantly) personal health reasons, including weight loss.

 Whatever the driving factor is for you, there are always going to be challenges in becoming a vegetarian.
-After all, you might be very used to seeing that large chunk of meat on your dining table!
+You might find becoming vegetarian a a bit more work initially.

 What are those reasons?